-The GEMC output is available in various formats, which are identical in content: text (ASCII), EVIO (the Jefferson Lab data acquisition format) [26], ROOT and VTPSRO, the binary format used for the CLAS12 SRO.
-GEMC was used to produce both event-based output and a frame-based streaming readout output that emulates the JLab SRO front-end.
+The GEMC output is available in various formats, which are identical in content: text (ASCII), EVIO (the Jefferson Lab data acquisition format) [29], ROOT and

 Frame Buffer 31 Frame Buffer 32 Frame Buffer 33

 Fig. 21 Hits from a Geant4 event can end on different frames depending on the digitization time, propagation time, etc. Many Geant4 events can have hits in the same Frame.
 When no more Geant4 event can fill a frame, that frame is written out to disk.